JesseBBuhler/mern_thyme/README.md

 ## api routes

+### /public

+    unrestricted endpoints

+#### /api/public/user

+    -get: public info for all users

+#### /api/public/user/signup

+    -post: sign up a new user

+#### /api/public/user/login

+    -post: login a new user

+#### /api/public/user/:id

+    -get: public info for one user

+#### /api/public/recipe

+    -get: all recipes

+#### /api/public/recipe/:id

+    -get: one recipe

+#### /api/public/blog

+    -get: all blogs

+#### /api/public/blog/:id

+    -get: one blog

+#### /api/public/blog/:id/comments

+    -get: all comments on one blog

+#### /api/public/blog/:id/comments/:commentid

+    -get: one comment on one blog
+    -patch: edit one comment on one blog
+    -delete: delete one comment on one blog

+### /private

+    restricted to a user who is logged in or an admin

+#### /api/private/user/:id

+    restricted by id
+    -get: all info for one user
+    -patch: edit user
+    -delete: delete user

+#### /api/private/recipe/:id

+    -post: rate recipe

+#### /api/private/blog/:id

+    -post: comment on a blog
+    -patch: edit comment on a blog
+        restricted by id or admin

+## /admin

 ### /user

-#### api/user
+#### /api/admin/user

-    -get: get info for all users
+    -get: get admin info on all users
-        restricted to admin

-#### api/user/:id
+#### /api/admin/user/:id

-    -get: get info for a specific user restricted to the relevent user or an admin
+    -get: get admin info on one user
-    -patch: edit info for a specific user restricted to the relevent user or an admin
+    -patch: edit admin info on one user
-    -delete: delete a user
+    -delete: delete one user
-        restricted to the relevent user or an admin

-#### api/user/:id/admin

-    -patch: edit restricted info for user
-        restricted to admin

-#### api/user/login

-    -post: log in as a user

-#### api/user/signup

-    -post: create a new user

 ### /recipe

-#### api/recipe
+#### /api/admin/recipe

-    -get: get all recipes
-    -post: create a new recipe
+    -post: add a new recipe
-        restricted to admin

-#### api/recipe/:id
+#### /api/admin/recipe/:id

-    -get: get a specific recipe
-    -patch: edit a recipe
+    -patch: edit recipe
-        restricted to admin
-    -delete: delete a recipe
+    -delete: delete recipe
-        restricted to admin

-#### api/recipe/:id/review

-    -post: post a review
-        restricted to loggedIn users

 ### /blog

-#### api/blog
+#### /api/admin/blog

-    -get: get json data for all blog posts
-    -post: create a new blog post
+    -post: add a new blog
-        restricted to admin

-#### api/blog/:id
+#### /api/admin/blog/:id

-    -get: get a specific blog post
-    -patch: edit a blog post
+    -patch: edit blog
-        restricted to admin
-    -delete: delete a blog post
+    -delete: delete blog
-        restricted to admin

-#### api/blog/:id/comment

-    -get: get all comments associated with a blog post
-    -post: create a new comment associated with a blog post

-#### api/blog/:id/comment/:id
+#### /api/admin/blog/:id/comment/:commentid

-    -get: get a specific comment
-    -patch: edit a comment
+    -patch: edit comment flags
-        restricted to the original creator of the comment or an admin
-    -delete:
+    -delete: delete comment
-        restricted to the orignial creator of the comment or an admin

 ## Models needed